-Upcycling Workshops Prep to Year 12
+Upcycling Workshops Year 7 to VCE

-Bringing the sewing machine back INTO the classroom
+Bringing sewing back INTO the classroom

 Victorian Curriculum F–10 v2.0 VCE Product Design & Technologies Sustainability Cross-Curriculum Priority All Equipment Supplied WWCC Certified Facilitators Incursion · Excursion · Term Program Public Liability Insured Victorian Curriculum F–10 v2.0 VCE Product Design & Technologies Sustainability Cross-Curriculum Priority All Equipment Supplied WWCC Certified Facilitators Incursion · Excursion · Term Program Public Liability Insured